 Tomato Bredie is a traditional South African meal.
 The Bredie is an old Cape name for a dish of meat and vegetables stewed together so that the flavors get mixed.
 The gravy is rich, thick and full-bodied, and is obtained by using meat with a fair amount of bone and fat, rolling it in flour and browning it before the vegetables are added to it.
 The flavor improves if left a day or two before eating.
-Can be taken along side brown rice.
+It can be taken alongside brown rice.

 - 1 tablespoon vegetable oil